Pseudo-range multilateration

 Processing is usually required to extract the TOAs or their differences from the received signals, and an algorithm is usually required to solve this set of equations.
-An algorithm either: (a) determines numerical values for the TOT (for the receiver(s) clock) and $d$ vehicle coordinates; or (b) ignores the TOT and forms $m - 1$ (at least $d$) time difference of arrivals (TDOAs), which are used to find the $d$ vehicle coordinates.
+An algorithm either: (a) determines numerical values for the TOT (for the receiver(s) clock) and d vehicle coordinates; or (b) ignores the TOT and forms $m - 1$ (at least d) time difference of arrivals (TDOAs), which are used to find the d vehicle coordinates.
 Almost always, $d = 2$ (e.g., a plane or the surface of a sphere) or $d = 3$ (e.g., the real physical world).
 Systems that form TDOAs are also called hyperbolic systems, for reasons discussed below.

-A multilateration navigation system provides vehicle position information to an entity "on" the vehicle (e.g., aircraft pilot or GPS receiver operator).
+A multilateration navigation system provides vehicle position information to an entity "on" the vehicle (e.g., aircraft pilot or Global Positioning System (GPS) receiver operator).
 A multilateration surveillance system provides vehicle position to an entity "not on" the vehicle (e.g., air traffic controller or cell phone provider).
 By the reciprocity principle, any method that can be used for navigation can also be used for surveillance, and vice versa (the same information is involved).

 Systems have been developed for both TOT and TDOA (which ignore TOT) algorithms.
 In this article, TDOA algorithms are addressed first, as they were implemented first.
 Due to the technology available at the time, TDOA systems often determined a vehicle location in two dimensions.
 TOT systems are addressed second.
 They were implemented, roughly, post-1975 and usually involve satellites.
 Due to technology advances, TOT algorithms generally determine a user/vehicle location in three dimensions.
 However, conceptually, TDOA or TOT algorithms are not linked to the number of dimensions involved.